Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

-The remainder of this paper is organized as follows. {Section~\ref{sec::Pre}} introduces the system model and some preliminary concepts related to FSMSs, FSMCs, and {ISI-WTCs}. {Section~\ref{sec::Sec.Crt} gives a concise discussion about the employed secrecy criterion, based on which} Section~\ref{sec::Pre.Ach} presents achievability results on the (unconstrained and constrained) secure information rate of ISI-WTCs.
-Section~\ref{sec::estimation} discusses an efficient algorithm for estimating the secure rate for a given FSMS at the input of an ISI-WTC.
-Section~\ref{sec::optim} describes {the proposed algorithm} for optimizing the FSMS at the input of an ISI-WTC and analyzes it in detail.
+The remainder of this paper is organized as follows.
+Section~\ref{sec::Pre} introduces the system model and some preliminary concepts related to FSMCs, ISI-WTCs, and achievable secure rates.
+Section~\ref{sec::optim} describes the proposed algorithm for optimizing the parameters of a Markov source at the input of an ISI-WTC and analyzes it in detail.
 Section~\ref{sec::simul} contains some numerical results and discussions.
-Finally, Section~\ref{sec::conclu} draws the conclusion.
+Finally, Section~\ref{sec::conclu} draws the conclusions.